 The Grateful Bread

-Founded in 2017, the Grateful Bread is a group of friendly volunteers who organize the collection and free giveaway of new or good quality clothes, shoes, bedding, toiletries and miscellaneous household goods to the needy.
+Founded in 2017, the Grateful Bread is a group of friendly volunteers who organize the collection and free giveaway of new or good quality clothes, shoes and accessories, bedding, toiletries and miscellaneous household goods to the needy.
 Our mission is to bring together Bermuda’s residents from all racial and social sector backgrounds to help heal divisions in our community – “One Love” Bob Marley is our theme song.

 The Grateful Bread currently collaborates with Home, a registered charity founded in 2021 whose mission is to end homelessness in Bermuda.
-Led by PWC Chair Arthur Wightman and the former Sunshine League head Denise Carey, Home is getting our sleep roughers off the streets and back into leading meaningful lives with jobs and safe shelter.
+Led by PWC Chair Arthur Wightman and the former Sunshine League head Denise Carey, Home is getting our sleep roughers off the streets and relatives’ couches and back into leading meaningful lives with jobs and safe shelter.
 The Grateful Bread supports Home by providing our supporters with the information they need that motivates them to give.

-• the donation of over 20 boxes of reading books to Westgate Correctional Facility library and many more children’s books to public school students
+• the donation of over 20 boxes of reading books to Westgate Correctional Facility library and many more children’s books to public school students at all grades.

 The Grateful Bread in the news